HTML Application: Execution

-An HTA is executed using the program mshta.exe, or, alternatively, double-clicking on the file.
-This program is typically installed along with Internet Explorer. mshta.exe executes the HTA by instantiating the Internet Explorer rendering engine (mshtml) as well as any required language engines (such as vbscript.dll).
+An HTA is executed using the program mshta.exe, or alternatively, by double-clicking on an .hta file.
+This program is installed along with Internet Explorer. mshta.exe executes the HTA by instantiating the Internet Explorer rendering engine as well as any required language engines (such as vbscript.dll).

 An HTA is treated like any executable file with extension .exe.
 When executed via mshta.exe (or if the file icon is double-clicked), it runs immediately.
-When executed remotely via the browser, the user is asked once, before the HTA is downloaded, whether or not to save or run the application; if saved, it can simply be run on demand after that.
+When executed remotely via the browser, the user is asked once, before the HTA is downloaded, whether or not to save or run the application; if saved, it can be run on-demand.

 By default, HTAs are rendered as per "standards-mode content in IE7 Standards mode and quirks mode content in IE5 (Quirks) mode", but this can be altered using X-UA-Compatible headers.
+While Internet Explorer 6 and later enable visual styles on controls by default, HTAs must explicitly enable them by setting the MSThemeCompatible header to yes.

 HTAs are dependent on the Trident (MSHTML) browser engine, used by Internet Explorer, but are not dependent on the Internet Explorer application itself.
 If a user removes Internet Explorer from Windows, via the Control Panel, the MSHTML engine remains and HTAs continue to work.
-HTAs continue to work in Windows 11 as well.
+HTAs continue to work in Windows 11.

 HTAs are fully supported running in modes equivalent to Internet Explorer versions 5 to 9.
 Further versions, such as 10 and 11, still support HTAs though with some minor features turned off.

 Security considerations

-When a regular HTML file is executed, the execution is confined to the security model of the web browser.
-This means it is confined to communicating with the server, manipulating the page's object model (usually to validate forms and/or create interesting visual effects) and reading or writing cookies.
+When a regular HTML file is executed, it is confined to the security model of the web browser.
+This means it is confined to communicating within the same-origin policy, manipulating the page's object model (such as to validate forms or create visual effects), and reading or writing cookies.

-On the other hand, an HTA runs as a fully trusted application and therefore has more privileges than a normal HTML file; for example, an HTA can create, edit and remove files and registry entries.
-Although HTAs run in this 'trusted' environment, querying Active Directory can be subject to Internet Explorer Zone logic and associated error messages.
+On the other hand, an HTA runs in the Local Machine zone as a fully trusted application, with Local Machine Zone Lockdown security mitigations disabled, and therefore has more privileges than a normal HTML file.
+For example, an HTA can execute external programs, create, edit, and remove files, and modify registry entries.
+Despite this, it has been observed that querying Active Directory can be subject to security errors.

 Development

 To customize the appearance of an HTA, an optional tag hta:application was introduced to the HEAD section.
-This tag exposes a set of attributes that enable control of border style, the program icon, etc., and provide information such as the argument (command line) used to launch the HTA.
+This tag exposes a set of attributes that enable control of border style, the program icon, etc., and can be used by scripts to retrieve information such as the argument (command line) used to launch the HTA.
 Otherwise, an HTA has the same format as an HTML page.

 Any text editor can be used to create an HTA.
 Editors with special features for developing HTML applications may be obtained from Microsoft or from third-party sources.

-An existing HTML file (with file extension .htm or .html, for example) can be changed to an HTA by simply changing the extension to .hta.
+An existing HTML file with file extension .htm or .html can be opened as an HTA by simply changing the extension to .hta.